processout/documentation/README.md

 # Documentation

-This is the Ruby version of the documentation.
-It is based on [Slate](https://github.com/slatedocs/slate) and helps you create beautiful, intelligent, responsive API documentation.
+This is the documentation website for [ProcessOut](https://www.processout.com) (https://docs.processout.com).
+It is based on [Slate](https://github.com/slatedocs/slate).

 # Prerequisites

-It is recommended to use [Homebrew](https://brew.sh) for package management.
-That only applies to macOS users.
+This project relies on `Ruby`.
+For macOS users, it is recommended to use [Homebrew](https://brew.sh) to install it:
-You can install Homebrew globally using `brew`.

-Next, we need to use Brew to install Ruby:

 ```shell
 $ brew install ruby